Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 186.  ### Question186
 How much time does the Product Owner should consume for the Product Backlog Refinement?

-- [ ] No more than 10%
+- [ ] No more than 10%.
-- [ ] No more than 20%
+- [ ] No more than 20%.
-- [ ] It is not the Product Owner responsibility
+- [ ] It is not the Product Owner responsibility.
-- [x] Any time that the Product Owner needs
+- [x] Any time that the Product Owner needs.

 _[⬆ Back to Top](#table-of-contents)_